Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Growing Succulents From Cuttings

-- To take cuttings for propagation, just cut the leaf from the base with the help of scissors.
+- To take cuttings for propagation, just cut the leaf from the base by twisting and turning carefully, without damaging it.

 - After taking the cuttings, allow them to heal and dry out before propagation.